GeoffAWaddington/CSI30Wiki/Other-Actions.md

 ZoneEnd
 ```

-Here you see that the **Property+** modifier is combined with the widget name from the row **immediately above** followed by the NoFeedback action.
+Here you see that the [[PropertyModifiers#Property]] modifier is combined with the widget name from the row **immediately above** followed by the NoFeedback action.
 If the **Property+** line doesn't immediately follow the widget+action row it's meant to apply to, this will not work.

 This very same approach also works with modifiers as shown below: